severalnines/docs/user-guide/mysql/settings.rst

 	- Cluster name.
 This name will appear in the database cluster list and database cluster summary.

 * **Staging Area**
-	- The staging area is a directory (created automatically) to store intermediate data, such as mysqldumps, binaries, RPMs used in e.g installations/upgrades and automatic scaling.
-The staging area is automatically cleaned, but should be big to hold mysqldumps of your entire database.
+	- The staging area is a directory (created automatically) to store intermediate data, such as dump files, binaries, RPMs used in e.g installations/upgrades and automatic scaling.
+The staging area is automatically cleaned, but should be big to hold dump files of your entire database.

 * **Sudo**
 	- Sudo command password (if *SSH User** is not root) if running as sudoers.
 Change in CMON configuration file under ``sudo``.

 * **SSH User**
 	- Read-only.
 The user that can SSH from the ClusterControl Server to the other nodes without password.
-Change in CMON configuration file under ``os_user`` or osuser.
+Change in CMON configuration file under ``os_user`` or ``osuser``.

 * **SSH Identity**
 	- Read-only.
 Change in CMON configuration file under ``ssh_identity``.